nomad-nmr/nomad-docs/docs/getting-started/system-overview.md

 # System Overview

 NOMAD is a web application that has been programmed using **[Javascript MERN stack](https://www.educative.io/edpresso/what-is-mern-stack)**.
-The whole app is composed of three parts and corresponding code is stored in three individual GitHub repositories.
+The whole app is composed of four parts and corresponding code is stored in three individual GitHub repositories.

 :::tip
 If you are a Javascript developer familiar with MERN stack then likely there is nothing new for you in this section.